puppetlabs/puppet-docs/source/pe/3.2/install_system_requirements.markdown

 - For no PE-installed PostgreSQL, `/opt/` needs at least 1 GB of disk space available

 ### Split Installation

+Please ensure your hardware meets the following minimum requirements:

 - **Puppet master**, **PE console**, and **PuppetDB** nodes: at least 8 processor cores, 8 GB RAM, and high-performance disk space (per node)
 - **Puppet agent** nodes: any hardware able to run the supported operating system